MicaelJarniac/RefPack-Tool/README.md

 This was originally created by **KUDr**, and posted on [C&C Guild Forums](https://cncguild.net/item-133).

+The [archive](https://github.com/MicaelJarniac/RefPack-Tool/tree/archive) branch has the original contents from the reuploaded archive file.

 ## About RefPack

 There's a lot of information about [RefPack on the Niotso Wiki](http://wiki.niotso.org/RefPack), but it's essentially a compression format made by EA and used in many of its games.